 Unsupportive Supervisors

 • Working for a boss who micromanages, criticizes, or fails to offer support can quickly lead to overwhelm.
 ADHD women benefit from supervisors who provide understanding and constructive guidance instead of constant pressure.
-Think of a supportive little league coach as a person who embodies the perfect supervisor for and ADHD woman.
+Think of a supportive little league coach as a person who embodies the perfect supervisor for an ADHD woman.

 Executive Functioning Struggles